geoyws/base/README.md

-# base
+# Base
 ES6 powered UI

-Base reminds me to be honest with myself.
+For me to get used to ES6